 Applying to the Exotic Animal Training & Management Program

 Applying to the Exotic Animal Training and Management Program is a separate application and acceptance from enrollment into Moorpark College.
-After acceptance, the student will need to apply to the college itself.
+Acceptance into Moorpark College is also needed to proceed within the program.

 One cohort of students is accepted each year starting mid-August, in the Fall Semester.